News on field service management and optimization

 📌 In summary:

-Break time is not a privilege: it’s a right.
-Poorly implemented, it creates tension, frustration, and sometimes penalties.
+Break time is not a favor: it’s a right.
+If poorly implemented, it generates tension, frustration, and sometimes penalties.

-Well integrated, it becomes a lever for performance… and mutual respect.
-So, might as well do things right, don’t you think?
+When properly integrated, it becomes a lever for performance… and mutual respect.
+So why not do things right?

 Latest article